Are Periods dirty?

-So in a nutshell, motherhood is not possible without menstruation, and seeing as motherhood is given such a high stance in Islam, this refutes the idea that period is a punishment, or anything of a demeaning value for a woman.
+So in a nutshell, motherhood is not possible without menstruation, and seeing as motherhood is given such a high stance in Islam, this refutes the idea that period is a punishment or anything of a demeaning value for a woman.

-What does our Prophet Muhammad (pbuh) say about periods?
+What does our Prophet Muhammad (PBUH) say about periods?

-- Prior to the time of the prophet (pbuh) men would refuse to go near their wives when they were on their periods.
+- Prior to the time of the prophet (PBUH) men would refuse to go near their wives when they were on their periods.
 They would not eat with them, drink with them or even go near them.
-Hence companions proceeded to ask the prophet (PBUH) about this to which he replied that “Do everything with her except for sexual intercourse.”
+Hence companions proceeded to ask the Prophet (PBUH) about this to which he replied that “Do everything with her except for sexual intercourse.”
 [Muslim; ibn Hajar, Fath al-Bari]

 - In another incident, the Companions (Allah be pleased with them) asked the Prophet (Allah bless him and give him peace) about what was permissible to do with a menstruating woman.
 He responded, “For you is what is above the izar (lower garment).”
 [Abu Dawud]

-The above 2 hadiths make it clear to both Muslim men and women that a husband needs to act favourable towards his wife regardless of the fact that she might be menstruating.
+The above 2 hadiths make it clear to both Muslim men and women that a husband needs to act favourably towards his wife regardless of the fact that she might be menstruating.
 She should not be ignored or shunned away and instead they should continue to live as companions for the sake of Allah.
 You are allowed to cuddle, to spend time with each other, to enjoy each other’s company, to go out and about and to joke around with each other, none of this is forbidden!